SELGroup/SeSE/long_form_structural_entropy/README.md

-# Detecting Hallucinations in Large Language Models Using Semantic Entropy
+# SeSE: A Structural Information-Guided Uncertainty Quantification Framework for Hallucination Detection in LLMs

-This repository contains the code necessary to reproduce the paragraph-length experiments of the Nature submission 'Detecting Hallucinations in Large Language Models Using Semantic Entropy'.
+This repository contains the code necessary to reproduce the paragraph-length experiments of the Nature submission 'SeSE: A Structural Information-Guided Uncertainty Quantification Framework for Hallucination Detection in LLMs'.
+The long-form dataset will be made open source after the article is accepted.

 ## System Requirements